opendocsg/slw-judgments-backfill/2017_SGHC_93/report.md

 his team were “hunting” (to use Casey’s own words) [note: 222] Madoff over many years.
 Furthermore, as mentioned above at [100], the Plaintiffs themselves no longer say that the Bank would have uncovered the fraud with proper due diligence.

 214    Secondly, Casey was not as objective as he should have been.
 It is trite law that an expert “should neither attempt nor be seen to be an advocate of or for a party’s cause”.
-An expert’s advocacy is “limited to supporting his independent views and not his client’s cause”: _Vita Health Laboratories Pte Ltd and others v Pang Seng Meng_ [2004] 4 SLR(R) 162 (“ _Vita Health_ ”) at [83].
+An expert’s advocacy is “limited to supporting his independent views and not his client’s cause”: _Vita Health Laboratories Pte Ltd and others v Pang Seng Meng_ <span class="citation">[2004] 4 SLR(R) 162</span> (“ _Vita Health_ ”) at [83].
 I

 accept the Bank’s submission [note: 223] that Casey had descended into the fray and became an